compuphase/partcl/README.md

 reduces the code, but in some exotic cases the escaping can become wrong and invalid results will be returned.

+When creating a value with `tcl_value`, the block of data to initialize the value may be marked as "binary".
+For a binary block is "quoted" in a special way, such that it may contain embedded zeroes or any other kind of bytes.
+If the `data` parameter of `tcl_value` has embedded zeroes, it will automatically by marked as binary, but the zero byte is not the only problematic character that may occur in a binary block.
+Therefore, if you pass binary data to `tcl_value`, set `binary` to `true`.

+When appending values to one another with `tcl_append`, if either block is marked as binary, both are joined in binary mode.

 ## Environments

 A special type, `struct tcl_env` is used to keep the evaluation environment (a set of functions).
 The interpreter creates a new environment for each user-defined procedure, also there is one global environment per interpreter.

 There are only 3 functions related to the environment.
 One creates a new environment, another seeks for a variable (or creates a new one), the last one destroys the environment and all its variables.

 These functions use malloc/free, but can easily be rewritten to use memory pools instead.